Dimeco, Inc. logo

 Beneficial Ownership of Executive Officers And Directors

-Board Nominees for Terms To Expire In 2026
+Nominees to Class B for Terms To Expire In 2027

 Name and Positions with Company Age (1) Year First Elected or Appointed (2) Current Term To Expire Shares of Common Stock Beneficially Owned (1)(3) Percent Owned